rust-stuco/lectures/week3/structs_enums.md

 }
 ```

-* Note that this moves the data of the old struct
+* Note that this moves the data out of the old struct
     * `prev_student` is moved, so we can't use it again (_unless..._)

 <!--